 I have just confronted a rather annoying problem for which I have not found good explanations.
-I take the opportunity to give you feedback about very long build on travis, and how to speed up.
+I take the opportunity to give you feedback about the very long build on travis, and how to speed up.

 For those who don't know Travis is a CI tool.
 In this case, I use it to build the open-source projects of the community available on Github.
-I encountered a problem on the Swift repo currently in Alpha (I hope to get it out quickly).
+I encountered a problem with the Swift repo currently in Alpha (I hope to get it out quickly).

-- Travis includes a build timeout of 50 minutes in OpenSource : The job exceeded the maximum time limit for jobs, and has been terminated.
+- Travis includes a build timeout of 50 minutes in OpenSource: The job exceeded the maximum time limit for jobs and has been terminated.

 - I use Carthage for my Swift dependencies

 This has always worked well and the implementation of a Travis cache for Carthage can speed up the work.
 Not downloading and build all dependencies for each pull request/delivery is essential.

 The timeout can be reached, but we launch again the CI and it works thanks to the cache (which makes the second build faster).

 language: swift osx_image: xcode11.2 xcode_workspace: waosSwift.xcworkspace xcode_scheme: waosSwift xcode_destination: platform=iOS Simulator,OS=12.0,name=iPhone X cache: bundler: true directories: - Carthage before_install: - brew install carthage || true - brew outdated carthage || brew upgrade carthage - rvm use $RVM_RUBY_VERSION #slather install: bundle install --without=documentation before_script: - carthage bootstrap --no-build --new-resolver - (cd Carthage/Checkouts/ReactorKit && swift package generate-xcodeproj) - carthage build --platform iOS --no-use-binaries --cache-builds after_success: - fastlane lint - fastlane test